Chris Biscardi: Becoming a content powerhouse

 "As I put more effort in, egghead puts more effort in, which is really nice," he says.
 "I can ship a one-off thing or a small impromptu set of content more on my own.
 But if I also want to do something more intentional, egghead will show up in terms of the production process and the marketing process."

 Sketch notes by Maggie Appleton for Chris Biscardi's workshop (Building Composable Gatsby Themes).

 Chris is great at putting out really solid collections.
 We collaborated with him to experiment with a new format for promoting instructor content where we package together interrelated collections.
-As a result, Chris has published Building E-commerce Products with Jamstack and Serverless, which includes collections that cover everything you need to build a product from your first landing page to accepting payments to scaling your serverless backend.

 "My end intent is to ship something like this, but on a larger, more polished scale, so it's nice to have this as a stepping stone," Chris says.
 "It shows all of this stuff that I'm doing does fit together and you can go through it all rather than me having to point people to five different playlists or something like that."

 "It can grow into a full-time job if I want it to..."

 Between his course, collections, and one-off lessons, Chris published a total of 115 lessons through egghead in his first 16 months as an instructor.
 In fact he's built up so much content, he can almost answer any question that someone asks by pointing them to an egghead collection he's created that can take them from zero to being able to do the thing they're trying to learn.

 Collaborating with egghead has the benefit of providing a bit of extra income, which Chris can see growing as our collaboration helps him build a foundation to eventually transition away from consulting.